Gubernatorial lines of succession in the United States: South Carolina

 Established by Article IV, Sections 6 and 7 of the South Carolina Constitution and South Carolina Code of Laws sections 1-3-120, 1-3-130 and 1-9-30.

 South Dakota

 Established by Article IV, Section 6 of the Constitution of South Dakota.

 Tennessee

 Established by Article III, Section 12 of the Constitution of Tennessee and Acts 1941, Chapter 99 §1.

 Texas

-Established by Article IV, Sections 3a and 16–18 of the Constitution of Texas and Chapter 401.023 of Title 4 the Texas Code.
+Established by Article IV, Sections 3a and 16–18 of the Constitution of Texas and Chapter 401.023 of Title 4 the Texas Gov't Code.

 Utah

 Established by Article VII, Section 11 of the Constitution of Utah and the Emergency Interim Succession Act (C53-2a-803).

 Vermont

 Established by Chapter II, Section 20 of the Constitution of Vermont, 3 VSA §1 and 20 VSA §183.

 Virginia

 Established by Article V, Section 16 of the Constitution of Virginia.

 Washington

 Established by Article III, Section 10 of the Constitution of Washington.